efficience-it/docker-practice/README.md

-# Docker Practice – Unofficial DCA Certification Prep
+# Docker Practice - Comprehension training

 > ⚠️ **Disclaimer**: This project is **independent and unofficial**.
 It is **not affiliated**, **endorsed**, or **approved** by Docker Inc., Mirantis, or any of their affiliates.
 > All quiz questions and content are **community-made** for educational and personal preparation purposes only.

 ## 📘 About this project

-This repository offers a comprehensive collection of YAML-based quiz questions to help you prepare for the **Docker Certified Associate (DCA)** exam — based on the **Mirantis DCA Study Guide (2025)**.
+This repository offers a comprehensive collection of YAML-based quiz questions to help to train based on the **Mirantis DCA Study Guide (2025)**.

 The goal is to help candidates:
 - Test their knowledge of Docker engine, networking, security, orchestration, image management, and more.